Edward Burra: Early career

 In March 1925, while travelling in Italy, Burra suffered with rheumatic fever.
 He met Paul Nash in the summer of 1925.
-Burra visited Paris with William Chappell in October 1925.
+Burra visited Paris with his life-long friend William Chappell in October 1925.
 In 1926, Burra travelled with his family to visit his sister in Florence, Italy, and also visited Siena and Paris.
 In 1927, he visited Paris with Lucy Norton and Sophie Fedorovitch, who painted his portrait, now lost.
 Burra was introduced to Oliver Brown of the Leicester Galleries in August 1927; in September–October, Burra and Chappell travelled to the south of France; in December, Burra exhibited at the New English Art Club.
 Nash offered to teach Burra wood engraving in February 1928; Burra was commissioned by Crawfords to design vehicle advertising signs, which were rejected, in May 1928.
 Burra visited Toulon with Chappell, Irene Hodgkins, Barbara Ker-Seymer, Brian Howard and Anthony Powell.
 From October to December 1928, he stayed in Paris with Chappell, Fedorovitch, Frederick Ashton, Cedric Morris, Arthur Lett-Haines, Arthur Mahoney and John Banting.
 Burra visited dance halls and music halls on the rue de Lappe.

 Burra's first solo show was held at the Leicester Galleries in 1929.
 In May 1929, he visited Paris with Chappell, Ashton, Fedorovitch, Mahoney and Birgit Batholin.
 His sister Betsy died of meningitis in August 1929.
 He visited Scotland with his mother in September 1929.
 In October 1929, Burra exhibited with the London Group; woodblock prints were shown at the Society of Wood-Engravers exhibition at the Redfern Gallery in London.
 In January 1930, he began to make collages with Paul Nash.
 Later that year, he travelled with Paul and Margaret Nash to Paris and the South of France.
 In October 1931, he exhibited in Recent Developments in British Painting, with John Armstrong, Nash, Edward Wadsworth and Ben Nicholson, at Arthur Tooth & Sons in London.
 Ashton's ballet A Day in a Southern Port (Rio Grande) opened at the Savoy, London in November 1931 with sets and costumes by Burra.
 He was a member of Unit One in 1933 and showed with the English Surrealists later in the 1930s.